 In today’s world of Social Media, Artificial Intelligence and smartphones, personal data is being collected at an alarming rate.
 So much so, that personal data has been recognised as the world’s most valuable resource according to The Economist (May 2017).
 This is down to how much it now informs the way companies correspond with their customers and how it undoubtedly impacts the customer experience.

-On the 25th May 2018, the EU will bring in the new General Data Protection Regulations, or GDPR, replacing the 1995 Data Protection Directive.
+On the 25th May 2018, the EU brought in the new General Data Protection Regulations, or GDPR, replacing the 1995 Data Protection Directive.
 This new legislation which has taken over 4 years to draft and refine, is designed to inform the decisions of marketers, and help safeguard personal data in all EU member states.

 So, what is GDPR?